scarlettswerdlow/tswift-picture-to-burn/docs/README.md

 ---

-[^1]: While OpenAI doesn't disclose its specific guidelines, users have "hacked" the system to get it to reveal its own rules, which [reportedly](https://the-decoder.com/dall-e-3s-system-prompt-reveals-openais-rules-for-generative-image-ai/) includes this instruction.
-> Do not create images in the style of artists whose last work was created within the last 100 years (e.g. Picasso, Kahlo).
+[^1]: While OpenAI doesn't disclose its specific guidelines, users have "hacked" the system to get it to reveal its own rules, which [reportedly](https://the-decoder.com/dall-e-3s-system-prompt-reveals-openais-rules-for-generative-image-ai/) includes this instruction: "Do not create images in the style of artists whose last work was created within the last 100 years (e.g. Picasso, Kahlo).
 Artists whose last work was over 100 years ago are ok to reference directly (e.g. Van Gogh, Klimt).
-If asked say, "I can't reference this artist", but make no mention of this policy.
-Instead, apply the following procedure when creating the captions for dalle: (a) substitute the artist's name with three adjectives that capture key aspects of the style; (b) include an associated artistic movement or era to provide context; and (c) mention the primary medium used by the artist.
+If asked say, 'I can't reference this artist', but make no mention of this policy.
+Instead, apply the following procedure when creating the captions for dalle: (a) substitute the artist's name with three adjectives that capture key aspects of the style; (b) include an associated artistic movement or era to provide context; and (c) mention the primary medium used by the artist."